chrisgalea06/HAR-using-smartphones/README.md

 5. z axis

 ## Preprocessing

+Activities were recorded using [Sensor Logger](https://www.tszheichoi.com/sensorlogger) application which records activities at the highest sampling rate the device allows.
+This resulted in different sampling rates since 3 smartphones were used.

 |  Smartphone |  Activities | Sampling Frequency  |
 | ------------ | ------------ | ------------ |
 | One Plus 6T  | Jogging and Falling  | 200Hz (average)  |
 |  Samsung A8 | Walking and Sitting  | 100Hz (average)  |
 |  Samsung A51 | Laying and Walking Up/Down Stairs  | 120Hz (average)  |

 ![](Process.png)